-Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change

-Within cells there are many molecules of different kinds which interact in carrying out the functions of the cell.
-In multicellular organisms cells communicate with each other by passing substances to nearby cells to coordinate activity.
-A membrane around each cell plays an important part in regulating what can enter or leave a cell.
-Activity within different types of cells is regulated by enzymes.
-2 (p.
-26) Systems of specialized cells within organisms help them perform the essential functions of life, which involve chemical reactions that take place between different types of molecules, such as water, proteins, carbohydrates, lipids, and nucleic acids.
+Cells & Organisms Essential standards are standards that will be assessed on the state exam and are intended for ALL students to have learned by the end of 3 credits of high school science courses.
+Essential HS.L1U1.20 Crosscutting Concepts & Background Information for Educators Ask questions and/or make predictions based on observations and evidence to demonstrate how cellular organization, structure, and function allow organisms to maintain homeostasis.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Life Science Plus (+) Standards HS+B are supporting standards designed to be used with the essential standards for students taking a high school biology (B) course.
+Background Information: Within cells there are many molecules of different kinds which interact in carrying out the function of the cell.
+In multicellular organisms cells communicate with each other by passing substance nearby cells to coordinate activity.
+A membrane around each cell plays an important particular organisms cells communicate with each cell plays an important particular cells to coordinate activity.
+Plus HS+B.L1U1.4 Develop and use models to explain the interdependency and interactions between cellular organelles. regulating what can enter or leave a cell.
+Activity within different types of cells is regulated by enzymes. (p. ) Systems of specialized cells within organisms help them perform the essential functions of life, which involve chemical reactions that take place between different types of molecules, such as water, proteins, carbohydrates, lipids, and nucleic acids.
 Multicellular organisms have a hierarchical structural organization, in which any one system is made up of numerous parts and is itself a component of the next level.
-Feedback mechanisms maintain a living system's internal conditions within certain limits and mediate behaviors, allowing it to remain alive and functional even as external conditions change within some range.
+Feedback mechanisms maintain a living system's internal Plus HS+B.L1U1.5 Analyze and interpret data that demonstrates the relationship between cellular function and the diversity of protein functions. conditions within certain limits and mediate behaviors, allowing it to remain alive and functional even as external conditions change within some range .
 Outside that range (e.g., at a too high or too low external temperature, with too little food or water available), the organism cannot survive.
-Feedback mechanisms can encourage (through positive feedback) or discourage (negative feedback) what is going on inside the living system.
-4 (p.
-145)
+Feedback mechanisms can encourage (through positive feedback ) or discourage ( negative feedback ) what is going on inside the living system. (p.
+145) Plus HS+B.L1U1.6 Develop and use models to show how transport mechanisms function in cells.
+Plus HS+B.L1U1.7 Develop and use models to illustrate the hierarchical organization of interacting systems that provide specific functions within multicellular organisms (plant and animal).